MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/marketing/LinkedInLeads/LinkedInLeadGenFormSubmission.md

 ### <a href=#createdOn name="createdOn">createdOn</a>

 Date and time when the record was created.
-First included in: <a href="LinkedInLeadGenFormSubmission.md" target="_blank">LinkedInLeads/LinkedInLeadGenFormSubmission</a>
+First included in: LinkedInLeads/LinkedInLeadGenFormSubmission (this entity)

 #### Properties